How to Adjust Drum Brakes?

 Which way do you adjust drum brakes?

 It is pretty easy to adjust your drum brakes.
 However, you must understand the right direction to push the adjuster.
 In most vehicles, the right place to turn the adjuster is clockwise, while a few others are designed to work anti-clockwise.
-As you push the adjuster downwards with your screwdriver, the adjustment wheel moves upwards or in a clockwise direction.
+As you push the adjuster downwards with your screwdriver, the adjustment wheel moves upwards or clockwise.

 Will drum brakes self-adjust?

-When there is much space between the brake and the drum, most modern cars have automatic adjuster which senses the anomaly and reset themselves when you apply the emergency brakes.
+When there is a lot of space between the brake and the drum, most modern cars have an automatic adjuster that senses the anomaly and resets itself when you apply the emergency brakes.

 However, if you don’t apply the emergency brake for a long time, the automatic adjuster will not adjust.